yongyx/ML-Based-Image-Processing-and-Object-Detection-with-Low-Light-Images/README.md

   +--- class2
   |     | images
 ```
+There is a preprocessing cell in the faster rcnn notebooks and you may need to manually remove/edit files if it doesn't take care of it itself.

 ## Object Detection with pre-trained Faster R-CNN
 To use pre-trained Faster R-CNN, make sure you have the dataset mentioned above and run ```faster rcnn-pretrained.ipynb```